 As for the phenomenon of winter reduction by autumn, called "inverotoño", the magnitude is minimal.
 In the southern regions and some eastern areas, the reduction is remarkably low, with a level of certainty that does not exceed 95%.
 In other regions, however, the trend is longer than ten days and the certainty is quite clear.
 In particular, in the Canary Islands, autumn is longer in the western areas, lasting more than three weeks.
 The results of this analysis invite speculation about the potential duration of winter in 82 years; however, such projections must be approached with great caution.

-The gradual decline of winter is characterized by non-linear and non-monotonous patterns, showing periods of pronounced trends, stagnation and even slight increases.
-In general, a downward trend is observed in the Peninsula since the 1980s and 1990s, which corresponds to the second half of the period studied.
-On the other hand, The Canary Islands did not experience this trend until the mid-1990s.
-It is therefore plausible that winter decline is accelerating.
+The gradual decline in winter is characterized by nonlinear and nonmonotonic patterns, showing periods of pronounced trends, stagnation, and even slight increases.
+In general, a downward trend has been observed on the Peninsula since the 1980s and 1990s, which corresponds to the second half of the study period.
+However, it is plausible that the reduction in winter is accelerating.

 The evidence is consistent with the view that winters are becoming shorter, a trend that is in line with projections related to climate change.
 This decrease in winter length is somewhat offset by a lengthening of spring, while the effects observed in autumn are less significant.